I live in Wichita Falls,Tx with my overly tolerant wife. I attended Texas A&M (talk slow - I'll catch up). I love cars & fast motorcycles.

 Read More from AxleAddict

 So that is the basics of the window sticker.
 It was originally mandated to provide shoppers with basic information in a clear and standardized format.
 Since then it has evolved to provide more comprehensive information about efficiency, fuel costs, and air pollution.
 The process has been evolving for years and was recently overhauled.
-Focus groups and government agencies worked out the best way to present the information in both straight numbers and small graphs or charts to visually provide information.
+Focus groups and government agencies worked out the best way to present the information to customers in both straight numbers and small graphs or charts.

 Another change is that the newer stickers will indicate the amount of fuel needed to drive 100 miles.
-The idea is to provide consumers with a better number for using in comparisons between vehicles.
-The EPA has long been dissatisfied with the miles per gallon technique as it is simply not very accurate and poorly designed for comparing different vehicle’s economic performance.
+The idea is to provide consumers with a better number for use in comparisons between vehicles.
+The EPA has long been dissatisfied with the miles per gallon technique as it is simply not very accurate and poorly designed for comparing different vehicles’ economic performance.

 Finally, they are adding a QR code.
 That is that funny little 1-inch box with the dots in it.
 You can scan that into your phone and actually enter your personal driving habits and see some real-world application of the data on the sticker – as it applies to you.